-A simple way I add some fun to the mix is attempting alliterative affirmations as my students spell back their words, phrases and sentences to me.
-For instance, if the word or phrase they spelled begins with a, I will try to come up with an alliterative word to affirm their answer: awesome, A-OK, astounding.
 I only use one word per answer.
 I have to save them up because I try to come up with a different word for each answer.
-If there are more than three answers that begin with a, I have to really work hard to come up with some thing unique!
+If there are more than three answers that begin with a, I have to really work hard to come up with something unique!

-Another thing I like to do to make it fun is give my kids a heads up when something is “hard.”
+Another thing I like to do to make it fun: I give my kids a heads-up when something is “hard.”
 Noting ahead of time something is going to be a challenge, gets my students excited about conquering the difficulty.
-They perk up and get their game face on.
+They perk up and get their game faces on.
 It is a small thing, but it grabs their attention.
 When they can conquer the challenge they feel more excited about their spelling progress.
 And their smiles are always welcome!